Gaining the Most from Your Transfer Sheet

 There are a lot of advantages to using screen printed transfers to print your custom apparel.
 One of the many reasons is that you can order your t-shirt transfers as a gang sheet.
 This can be a huge cost savings to you in your t-shirt printing business.

 To back up a moment, a screen printed transfer is simply a design that is screen printed onto a special release paper instead of directly printed onto a t-shirt or other apparel.
 We print this transfer for you, and then all you have to do is heat apply it with a heat press onto a blank shirt.
 It’s that easy.
-We can use your own artwork that you send to us, or we have literally thousands upon thousands of artwork layouts that you can customize to make your own design.
+We can use your own artwork that you upload, or we have literally thousands upon thousands of artwork layouts that you can customize to make your own design.
 You don’t have to be an artist.

 Screen printed transfers are priced by how many sheets you order and the number of colors in your design.
 The more sheets you order, the cheaper the “per sheet” price is.
 We mentioned that you can save printing costs by using gang sheets.
 A gang sheet is when you have multiple images on one sheet.
 Since our transfers are priced by the sheet, it doesn’t matter how many images you have on your sheet; it is all the same price, whether you have 1 image or 10 images on a sheet.
 This is where you can really save some money using transfers.